star-hengxing/libuipc/docs/tutorial/geometry.md

 In simulation programs, geometry is a fundamental concept to represent the shape of the object, or rigrously, the domain of the simulation.

-There are several kinds of geometry, such as point cloud, line mesh, triangle mesh, quad mesh, polygon mesh, tetrahedral mesh, hexahedral mesh and so on, these geometries are called explicit geometries, because we use a discrete set of vertices and primitives to represent the geometry.
-There are also some implicit geometries, such as the Signed Distance Field (SDF), which is a scalar field that represents the distance from the point to the surface of the geometry.
-It's inrealistic and inpractical to represent all the geometries in a single way, so we separate the geometries into several categories, and provide proper interfaces to access the relative information of the geometry.
+There are several kinds of geometry, such as point cloud, line mesh, triangle mesh, quad mesh, polygon mesh, tetrahedral mesh, hexahedral mesh and so on, these geometries are called explicit geometries, because we use a discrete set of vertices and primitives to represent the  There are also some implicit geometries, such as the Signed Distance Field (SDF), which is a scalar field that represents the distance from the point to the surface of the  It's inrealistic and inpractical to represent all the geometries in a single way, so we separate the geometries into several categories, and provide proper interfaces to access the relative information of the

 They are: